bigpipe/bigpipe/SPEC/Page.md

 #### Flow

-- Request comes in throught the `Pipe`
+- Request comes in through the `Pipe`
 - The `Pipe` searches for a matching `Page` based on the defined `path` property.
 When nothing is found, a default `404` or `/404` page will be used instead.